Designed as a blend of college, school and work–based learning they give young people hands–on learning and practical experience in the world of work.

 An FA is on the same level of learning as an SQA Higher (SCQF level 6) and sits alongside other school-based qualifications as one of the student’s Senior Phase options.

-A Foundation Apprenticeship is normally delivered over two years, however there may be occasions where it can be completed in one year by pupils in S5 or S6.
-In order to complete this over one year, students will need to have between 12–15 hours per week available in their school timetable.
+With the exception of Engineering, Civil Engineering and Accountancy all Foundation Apprenticeships can be completed either over one or two years.
+In order to complete a Foundation Apprenticeship over one year, students will need to have between 12–15 hours per week available in their school timetable.